Kathiri: History

+The Kathiris were eventually restricted to a small inland portion of Hadhramaut with their capital at Seiyun (Say'un), where the Seiyun Palace was located.

 At the end of 1883, Sultan Abdulla bin Salih, one of the Kathiri Shaikhs, visited the Resident at Aden.
 His principal object was to ascertain what attitude the British Government would maintain in the event of the Kathiri attacking the Qu'aiti with a view to repossessing themselves of the ports of Shihr and Mukalla.
 Abdulla bin Salih also visited Zanzibar with intent to intrigue with the ex-Naqib of Mukalla, from whom however, he failed to obtain any material assistance.

 The Government of India in March 1884 directed that the Kathiri be warned that an attack upon Shihr and Mukalla would be viewed with grave displeasure, and that, if necessary, a gun-boat would be sent to support the Qu'aiti ruler.
 The Jamadar of Shihr and Mukalla was subsequently assured in the most public manner that the Government would support him in the event of any attack on his ports.

 In 1895, the Kathiri captured the port at Dhufar, driving out the Governor, who retired to Mirbat.
 In 1897 the port was recaptured.
 In 1918, a long standing Qu'aiti-Kathiri quarrel was settled, with the assistance of the Aden Residency, by the conclusion of an agreement between the parties, by which the Kathiri agreed to accept as binding upon them the treaty of 1888 between the Qu'aiti and the British Government and also accepted the arbitration of the British Government in the settlement of future disputes.

 Sultan Mansur bin Ghalib died at Mecca in May 1929 and was succeeded by his son Ali bin Mansur.

 The Kathiri State declined to join the Federation of South Arabia, but remained under British protection as part of the Protectorate of South Arabia.
 By the end of the Sultanate's existence, its two principal cities of Say'un and Tarim were almost entirely financially dependent on Kathiri holdings in Jakarta and Singapore.
 Al-Husayn ibn Ali, Kathiri sultan since 1949, was overthrown in October 1967, and the following month the former sultanate became part of newly independent South Yemen.

 The first prime minister in the history of East Timor, Mar'ī al-Kathīrī, is a third generation descendant of immigrants from Kathiri, part of a significant migration of Hadhramis to Southeast Asia in the 19th and 20th centuries.
 This is reflected in his name 'Alkatiri'.
 The Indonesian human rights activist Munir Said Thalib is also a descendant of immigrants from the Kathiris.

+Demographics

+Social Stratification

+A system of social stratification defined Kathiri society.
+Membership in these groups was acquired at birth and dictated a person's marriage prospects, occupation, and political role.
+The structure is generally divided into four major categories: